CunningLogic/Cyanide/README.md

 Root exploit for the Motorola Defy XT on Republic Wireless.
-See LICESNE for licensing details.
+See LICENSE for licensing details.

 --
 Justin Case